aprajwal79/nest1/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Upload a DLX file by clicking on the upload area or dragging and dropping
+2. Upload a dxf file by clicking on the upload area or dragging and dropping
 3. Upload a RUL file similarly
 4. Click the "Process Files" button (functionality not implemented)
 5. Once processed, download the resulting HLt file